Hong Kong Supplementary Character Set: Operating systems

-Microsoft Windows

 In Microsoft Windows 98, NT 4.0, 2000, XP, HKSCS support can be enabled using Microsoft's patch.
 In Microsoft's implementation, application using code page 950 automatically uses a hidden code page 951 table for the Big5 encoding of the HKSCS extensions.
 The table supports all code points in HKSCS-2001, except for the compatibility code points specified by the standard.
 In addition, the MingLiU font is altered using Microsoft's patch.
 This patch is known to create conflicts in applications such as Microsoft Office, or any application using fonts supporting simplified Chinese characters (e.g.: SimSun).
 If the target environment contains custom font mapped to the code points affected by Microsoft's patch, the custom fonts can undo Microsoft's patch.
 Furthermore, the patch breaks EUDC Editor supplied with the affected versions of Windows.

-Starting with Windows Vista, HKSCS-2004 characters are only supported as Unicode 4.1 or later.
+Starting with Windows Vista, HKSCS-2004 characters are only supported as Unicode 4.1 or later; however, HKSCS-2001 and HKSCS-1999 characters are supported as Big5-HKSCS and Unicode, but Big5-HKSCS is available only if set "Language for non-Unicode programs" to "Hong Kong" or "Macau".
 All characters are assigned standard, non-PUA codepoints.
 The characters are displayed with the MingLiU font, and these characters can be entered via the keyboard.
 The patch that provides Big5 encoding of HKSCS is unsupported in Windows Vista and later.
 A utility provided by Microsoft is available to convert HKSCS and Unicode PUA-encoded characters to Unicode 4.1 version.
 In 2010, Microsoft published a HKSCS-2004 patch for Windows XP and Windows Server 2003.
-It replaces Windows XP version of MingLiu, PMingLiu, and MingLiu_HKSCS (if HKSCS-2001 patch was applied) with Windows 7 version of MingLiu, PMingLiu and MingLiu_HKSCS.
+It replaces Windows XP version of MingLiU, PMingLiU, and MingLiU_HKSCS (if HKSCS-2001 patch was applied) with Windows 7 version of MingLiU, PMingLiU and MingLiU_HKSCS.
 In addition, MingLiU-ExtB, MingLiU_HKSCS-ExtB and PMingLiU-ExtB fonts will be added onto target system.
 However, IME is not updated as it was in the case of HKSCS-2001 patch, and the fonts are from pre-release of Windows 7.
 For earlier versions of the OS, HKSCS support requires the use of Microsoft's patch, or the Hong Kong government's Digital 21's utilities.

-IBM

 IBM assigns CCSID 5471 to the HKSCS-2001 Big5 code page (with CPGID 1374 as CCSID 5470 as the double byte component), CCSID 9567 to the HKSCS-2004 code page (with CPGID 1374 as CCSID 9566 as the double byte component), and CCSID 13663 to the HKSCS-2008 code page (with CPGID 1374 as CCSID 13662 as the double byte component), while CCSID 1375 (with CPGID 1374 as CCSID 1374 as its double byte component) is assigned to a growing HKSCS code page, currently equivalent to CCSID 13663.